shakes76/PatternFlow/recognition/45979189unet3d/README.md

  ## UNet-3D

  Volumetric data is abundant in biomedical data analysis.
 UNet-3D is a variant of UNet for volumetric segmentaton that learns from sparsely annotated volumetric images.
 Instead of using 2D images, each sample in a 3d unet is a volumetric image.
- The architecture of a 3d unet is like the following figure.